okam/escpos-coffee-samples/README.md

 * AndroidImage - How to print an image with Android Studio
 * SerialStream - How to use Serial Port   (com1, com2...)
 Stream
 * SerialStatus - How to get online status of the printer using Serial port I/O
-* Usb4JavaStream - How to use a usb port I/O
+* UsbStream - How to use a usb port Stream
 * UsbStatus - How to get on line status of the printer using usb port I/O